minhn4/web-app-container/README.md

 `docker build -t gcr.io/minh-sandbox/web-app-container .`

 Hit Authorize and login to your Google Cloud account if prompted.
-Explanation: gcr.io is one of the hostnames, 'minh-sandbox' is the project ID, see https://cloud.google.com/container-registry/docs/overview for more details.
+Explanation: `gcr.io` is one of the hostnames, `minh-sandbox` is the project ID, see https://cloud.google.com/container-registry/docs/overview for more details.

 You can check and delete your Docker images with: